joerup2004/website/posts/200830-oc-release.md

 category: 'app'
 date: '2020-08-30'
 image: '/images/Omega_Classic_Blue.png'
+desc: 'Your everyday calculator with so many features'
 ---

 Omega Calculator has officially been released on the App Store.
 The app has been gradually built over the past four months and is finally ready for use.
 It is a unique and innovative tool for making calculations in a sleek and beautiful way.